Artko06/Battleship/README.md

-Battleship with framework of Qt on the C++
+Classic Battleship game developed using C++ and the Qt Framework

 ## Screenshots